 Caregiving: How to Give a Bed Bath

-Bathing your loved one regularly is an important way to help keep their skin healthy.
-It can help prevent infections and it's a good time to check for sores or rashes.
-Bathing also helps your loved one feel fresh and clean.
+Bathing a person regularly is an important way to help keep their skin healthy.
+It can help prevent infections, and it's a good time to check for sores or rashes.

-The amount of help your loved one needs when bathing depends on how well he or she can move.
-You may be caring for someone who has short-term trouble with self-care because they are recovering from an illness or a surgery.
-Or you may be taking care of an older person who has memory problems and can't remember how to bathe.
+The amount of help a person needs when bathing depends on how well they can move.
+You may be caring for someone who is unable to care for themself because they are recovering from an illness or a surgery.
+Or you may be taking care of a person who has memory problems and can't remember how to bathe.
 Or you could be caring for someone who has a long-term inability to move, such as a person who is paralyzed.
 This person may need much more help when bathing.

-A person who has to stay in bed for a short time and who can move a little may be able to take a shower with some help once or twice a week.
-Or the person may prefer a partial bath at the sink or with a basin every day.
+A person who has to stay in bed for a short time and who can move a little may be able to take a shower with some help.
+Or the person may prefer a partial bath at the sink or with a basin.
 A person who can't move well or who can't move at all needs a bed bath.
 This is often called a sponge bath, but washcloths are often used too.
 You can give a full bath in bed without getting the bed sheets wet.

+How often a person bathes can depend on their condition and their wishes.
+If you can, try to let the person choose when they bathe.
 Younger people who have no problems with blood flow can bathe more often if they want to.
-For older adults, you can give a bed bath 2 or 3 times each week.
+Older adults may only want a bed bath a few times each week.
 Bathing more often may put the person at risk for skin problems, such as sores.

-Let your loved one clean himself or herself as much as possible.
+Let the person clean themself as much as possible.
 As you help to undress and bathe them, try to be as relaxed as possible.
-Bath time can be embarrassing for you and the person you're caring for.
-This may be especially true if you are caring for someone of the opposite sex.
 If you are calm and don't seem embarrassed, they may feel more comfortable.

 Preparing for a bed bath